thomas-vl/GoogleSpeechRPi/README.md

 ## Objective:
 Control the GPIO Pins of a Raspberry Pi on the fly using Google Cloud Speech.
+I've chosen the most visible implmentation of GPIO Pin control, a Light Emitting Diode.

 ## Install libraries:
 pip3: